As you face the prospect of moving into and paying for a care home, you may find yourself asking:

 If you qualify for both of these sources of funding, that’s £249 per week.

-How to pay for a care home in Scotland
+How to pay for care home costs in Scotland

 Councils will only provide an agreed amount of funding once a contract with a care home has been established.
 So, even if you’re arranging your own move, you should first ensure that payments made on behalf of the local authority can be made from the date you enter the home.